What are Construction & Demolition Materials?

 What are the Requirements for C & D Materials?

 In 2007, the City of Irvine adopted a Construction and Demolition (C&D) Debris Recycling and Reuse Ordinance (07-18).
-Under this ordinance certain projects are required to recycle or reuse most of the debris generated by the project, at levels consistent with the California Green Building Standards Code.
+Under this ordinance construction development, renovation, and demolition projects are required to recycle or reuse most of the debris generated by the project, at levels consistent with the California Green Building Standards Code.

 Does the New Ordinance Apply to my Project?

-IMPORTANT NOTICE: To ensure consistency with the new California Green-Building Code, relevant amendments to the Municipal Code have been approved.
-Effective immediately, Chapter 9 of Section 6, Division 7 of the Irvine Municipal Code — the City’s Construction and Demolition (C&D) Debris Recycling and Reuse Ordinance (07-18) — has been amended.
+To ensure consistency with the new California Green-Building Code, with few exceptions, Chapter 9 of Section 6, Division 7 of the Irvine Municipal Code — the City’s Construction and Demolition (C&D) Debris Recycling and Reuse Ordinance (07-18) — requires construction development, renovation, and demolition projects to complete waste management plans (WMPs).

 Which Hauler can be used for my Project?

-Currently, the City of Irvine has a list of 23 authorized waste haulers for pick-up services.
-Contractors are required to choose haulers from the approved list.
+The City of Irvine has a list of authorized franchise waste haulers that can provide waste bin service for collection of construction and demolition solid waste.
+Contractors are required to choose waste bin service haulers from the approved list.
 Click here for the complete list of approved haulers and contact phone numbers.

 What Facilities Accept C & D Debris for Recycling?